 Use this article for suggestions of questions to ask your vendors during your compliance risk assessment, and use Counself Risk to automate your risk assessment, due diligence, and onboarding processes.

 Built specifically for compliance and due diligence workflows in the legal industry, Counself Risk is powerful not only in onboarding vendor compliance, but also in the continuous monitoring tools it offers, which are critical to the assessment process.

 Keep in mind that although managing risk presented by Outside Counsel is simply the cost of doing business today, it doesn’t have to be a frustrating one.
 Escape endless email chains and excel sheets by designing custom, collaborative forms that can capture all of the documentation and information you need.

 Automate event notifications so you can keep track of expiration, renewal, and reassessment dates.
 Tap into your team’s knowledge and optimize your working relationships by evaluating Outside Counsel.
 Tailor your assessments to each of your vendors, collaborate internally and externally, and centralize your data in an auditable repository of risk information.
 All on a fully secured, ISO 27001:2013 certified private-cloud platform.

-Take the man out of manual, and make better use of his time, (and yours!), by optimizing your Vendor Compliance and Management process with Counself.
-Please contact us at info@Counself.com or here for more information.
+Take the "man" out of manual, and make better use of his time (and yours), by optimizing your vendor compliance and management process with Counself Risk.
+Please contact us here for more information.